Gordon - Killara

 AreaSearch analysis reveals Gordon - Killara recording weaker employment conditions than most comparable areas nationwide

-Between June 2024 and June 2025, Killara's labour force decreased by 0.3% and employment declined by 2.2%, leading to a rise in unemployment of 1.9 percentage points.
-In contrast, Greater Sydney saw employment growth of 2.6%.
-As of Sep-25, NSW employment contracted by 0.41%, with the state unemployment rate at 4.3%.
-National forecasts from Jobs and Skills Australia project national employment to grow by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Killara's employment mix suggests local growth of approximately 7.6% over five years and 15.1% over ten years, though these are simple extrapolations for illustrative purposes only.
+From June 2024 to June 2025, Killara's labour force decreased by 0.3%, with a 2.2% employment decline causing unemployment to rise by 1.9 percentage points.
+Conversely, Greater Sydney saw employment growth of 2.6%.
+Jobs and Skills Australia forecasts national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Killara's industry mix suggests local growth of approximately 7.6% over five years and 15.1% over ten years, though this is a simplified extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment